-And there he gets to determine if we can go to the temple, if we can take the sacrament, if we can bless our babies, and if people get baptized.
+He gets to determine if we can go to the temple, if we can take the sacrament, if we can bless our babies, and if people get baptized.
 So we’re dependent on the bishop.
 But the bishop can’t be in every home.
-He’s not going to have family prayer in every home on a home evening.
+He’s not going to have family prayer in every home, and home evening.
 He can’t pay tithing for people.
 He’s dependent on us and our individual faithfulness to help him be a good shepherd of the flock.

 It’s like a family.
-A family is only as strong as its weakest member really.
-We’re always trying to lift up the most needy one.
-And the bishops always worried about the most needy family.
-The strong ones he knows are there but the Ward Relief Society president is there to provide relief…
+A family is only as strong as its weakest member, really.
+We’re always trying to lift up the neediest one.
+And the bishop’s always worried about the neediest family.
+The strong ones he knows are there, but the ward Relief Society president is there to provide relief…

 Kurt: That’s so true.